cjstoneking/visualizations/README.md

 The books also have short descriptions, and I used keyword detection to try to infer the genre/theme of books from these descriptions.
 Finally, I collapsed the multiple entries per week on the bestseller list into a single entry per unique book.

 After preprocessing, I visualized the data using Tableau.
-The visualization can be found at https://public.tableau.com/profile/cjstoneking#!/vizhome/NYT_bestsellers/Dashboard1
+The visualization can be found at https://public.tableau.com/profile/cjstoneking#!/vizhome/NYT_bestsellers/Dashboard1.

-here is a preview image:
+Here is a preview image:

 ![NYT_bestsellers](NYT_bestsellers/NYT_bestsellers_image.png?raw=true)